marcuskara/swarmic/swarmic-examples/camel-metrics/README.md

 Fatal error after retries are also stored in metrics.

-All registered metrics are reported to a Slf4j metric reporter which display all event on the console.
+All registered metrics are reported to a Slf4j metric reporter which displays all events on the console.

-The example show you the possibilities given by Camel-CDI to create Camel routes, Metrics CDI to register new Metrics and new reporter to work with reporting info and of course how swarmic can embedded all these in a standalone application.
+The example shows you the possibilities given by Camel-CDI to create Camel routes, Metrics CDI to register new Metrics and new reporter to work with reporting info and of course how swarmic can embed all these in a standalone application.

 ## Building

-Before playing with samples, make sure to install `bom` and `parent` artifacts in your local maven repo by issue the following command at the root of the repo.
+Before playing with samples, make sure to install `bom` and `parent` artifacts in your local Maven repo by issue the following command at the root of the repo.

 `mvn clean install`